KAROTT7/vite-plugin-react-views/README.md

 - exclude(path): boolean

-  A file will not become a route if return false.
+  A file will not become a route if return true.

 ### Typescript
 ```js